What is a balloon payment?

 If you want to buy a car, truck or motorbike, but you can’t quite afford the full loan repayments right now, you might want to consider a balloon payment.

-A balloon payment car loan allows you to make smaller monthly repayments for the life of the loan.
+A car loan with a balloon payment lets you make smaller monthly repayments for the life of the loan.

 - Standard car loan – pay more per month but less over the life of the loan